syncfusion-content/wpf-docs/wpf/Blend-Support.md

 ---
 layout: post
-title: Steps to edit Style and Template with Blend for Syncfusion Essential WPF controls
+title: Step to edit Style and Template with Blend for Syncfusion WPF controls
-description: Learn how to edit the Style and Template with Blend for Syncfusion Essential WPF controls
+description: Learn here about how to edit the Style and Template with Blend for Syncfusion Essential WPF controls.
 platform: wpf
 control: Blend Support
 documentation: ug